Federal Direct Stafford Loan Program

 Click on Sign In, then Request a PLUS Loan and provide your information.
 Click on Complete Master Promissory Note and select Parent PLUS.

 This loan is for parents or students to cover college expenses that are not covered by other financial aid resources.
 The Financial Aid Office strongly suggests exhausting other loan options before looking into Alternative Loans as they are not subject to federal loan regulations like Stafford and PLUS loans.
 Interest rates, fees, and loan amounts are subject to your credit score and most students are required to have a cosigner to qualify.
 Seton Hill University does not recommend any particular lenders over any other lenders that currently offer alternative loan products.
-The Financial Aid Office will certify any loan that a student chooses to borrow from and all of the lenders that have done business with Seton Hill University students in the last 3 years can be found as part of any of the options listed below.
+The Financial Aid Office will certify any loan that a student chooses to borrow from and all of the lenders that have done business with Seton Hill University students in the last three years can be found as part of any of the options listed below.

 Alternative Loan Options

 Pennsylvania Private Loan Marketplace Once you and your family have considered federal loan options, you can use the Pennsylvania Private Loan Marketplace to instantly and accurately compare customized rates and terms from multiple alternative loan lenders side-by-side.
-The Marketplace displays products from up to 7 local and national lender options complete with detailed listings of APRs (annual percentage rates), interest rates, total cost, monthly payments, borrower benefits, fees and repayment options that is customized to each individual borrower application.
+The Marketplace displays products from up to seven local and national lender options complete with detailed listings of APRs (annual percentage rates), interest rates, total cost, monthly payments, borrower benefits, fees and repayment options that is customized to each individual borrower application.
 This is the only product out there that will give you this kind of information and will help you make an informed decision about the most appropriate loan for you.